Words by: Simon Difford

 Unlike numerous other websites and most competitions, we don't charge to review and rate a product - be that a wine, beer, spirit, liqueur, soda, book or item of bar equipment.
 However, due to the work involved, we do make a small charge for creating and updating dedicated product pages and are committed to working with brands to ensure information and packaging is as up to date as possible.

-In May 2016, we introduced Difford's Guide Quality Certificates to certify the technical quality and contents of drink products.
-Quality Certificates give additional product information provided directly by brand owners.
+In May 2016, we introduced Difford's Guide Quality Stamps to certify the technical quality and contents of drink products.
+Quality Stamps encourage producers to supply additional product information.

-Our reviews and Quality Certificates are aimed at all types of high-end/discerning drinkers, trade (drinks industry) and consumers alike.
+Our reviews and Quality Stamps are aimed at informing and reassuring trade (drinks industry) and consumers alike.

 Most of the products reviewed are sent to us for the purposes of review.
 We do also buy items which we find interesting but rely on receiving samples in order to afford to review and reassess the 1,000's of products on this website.

-If you have a product you'd like reviewed then please first email email@example.com.
-Karen will start the process towards listing or updating your product on Difford's Guide, and give you the correct address to send samples.
+If you have a product you'd like reviewed then please first complete our online Product Listing form giving as much information as possible.
+We will then give you the correct address to send your sample(s) to.

 We expect, and take on trust, that samples are representative of regular production.
 We make a point of retrospectively highlighting and publicising cases where we believe we have been duped.